timyiu478/wiz-challenges/notes/K8S LAN Party - The Beauty and The Ist.md

 * Connection #0 to host 10.100.224.159 left intact
 ```

-### 9. find the local IP of `istiod-protected-service` to bypass the envoy proxy by Istio Admin REST API
+### 9. find the local IP of `istiod-protected-service` upstream to bypass the envoy proxy by Istio Admin REST API

 IP is `192.168.47.181:80`